Ravi-Raghavan/CompSysProject1/README.md

 This is Group 9's Submission of Project 1 with all of the C Programs associated with Problem 1 and 2 of this Project.

 # Problem 1 Information
 Note: For Question 1 since we are just using 1 process, I made the output be written to an outputFile called output_Problem1_Question1.txt.
-For the rest of the programs, since we were using multiple processes and we aren't given any information into how the OS Schedules I/O Operations for child processes, I had the output be displayed on the console(i.e. the terminal).
-I figured that having multiple child processes writing to the same file could potentially prove to be an issue as the order of output could be scrambled in the file itself.
+For the rest of the programs, since we were using multiple processes, I made the output written to both a output File and the terminal.
+The reason I did this is so that I could debug things more easily(i.e. more debugging was needed for program that generated more processes).
 # Question 1 of Problem 1
 How to execute this program:
 Required Inputs: